redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_rule_disable.md

 ## Disable the global compatibility rule for all artifacts in the current Service Registry instance
 $ rhoas service-registry rule disable --rule-type=compatibility

+## Disable all enabled rules for all artifacts in the current Service Registry instance
+$ rhoas service-registry rule disable

 ## Disable the global compatibility rule for all artifacts in a specific Service Registry instance
 $ rhoas service-registry rule disable --rule-type=compatibility --instance-id=8ecff228-1ffe-4cf5-b38b-55223885ee00